 - WWFC Session Register

 - FA Guidance Issued 24 March 2021

 - Asad Asif (Vice Chairman) is the Club’s COVID-19 Officer who will monitor and update any changes to procedures.

 - All club documents (risk assessments and ‘guidance’ documents) are to be shared with parents as they will need to review them to determine whether they are comfortable with our approach.

 - Consent Forms are to be completed by the parent/carer for each player returning to footballing activity with the club to confirm they are comfortable with our arrangements.
-Coaches will now need to return the completed consent forms to the COVID-19 Officer where they will be held centrally.
-The move to hold them at club level is due to the recent changes that heightened risk.
+The consent form is completed online for ease of process and to reduce the risk of items being physically passed between people.

 - Parents/Carers are to self assess the child (and themselves) for COVID-19 symptoms (using the ‘COVID-19 Symptoms Checklist’) and advise the coach before attending any session.

-- The coach is to take a register for each session and send this (text/email) to the COVID-19 Officer as information has to be retained for at least 21 days to support ‘NHS test and trace’.
+- The coach is to take a register for each session (training/match) and complete the online register as this information has to be retained for at least 21 days to support ‘NHS test and trace’.

 - Full contact practices are permitted during sessions however the amount of time players are in close proximity is to be ‘managed’.

 - Players are to adhere to social distancing protocols before and after the session as well as during breaks.

 - Parents/carers will remain as the first point of call should their child need first aid treatment.

 - Spectators are to be in groups of no more than 6 and spread out.